 - Sort—Change the order in which the maps are displayed.

-- Search—Enter a string to find a particular map.
+- Search—Enter text to find a particular map.
 The search function searches the maps displayed in the categories shown, as well as all publicly accessible maps on your portal (ArcGIS Online or ArcGIS Enterprise).
 Your search term is used to filter the maps on your screen as well as one or two additional categories—one titled with your organization's name and another titled ArcGIS Online.
 If you are using an Enterprise portal without the ability to search ArcGIS Online for content, you won't see the ArcGIS Online category.

 If your account is licensed to use Navigator for ArcGIS, you'll see navigation maps (specific MMPKs) that also work in that app.
 If your account isn't licensed for Navigator, navigation maps won't appear in Explorer.